 "We didn't do things like we normally do and it wasn't our best day today," Messi told Argentine TV.

 "I'm disappointed with how things played out for us tonight, but this year was very positive for our national team," the 25-year-old added.

-Messi reflected on the bigger picture, comforted by the knowledge that Argentina currently leads the way in the South American qualification race for the 2014 World Cup, while his club side is setting the pace at the top of La Liga.
+Messi reflected on the bigger picture, comforted by the knowledge that Argentina currently lead the way in the South American qualification race for the 2014 World Cup, while his club side are setting the pace at the top of La Liga.